sitegeist/Sitegeist.Kaleidoscope/README.md

 ## ImageSource FusionObjects

-The package contains two ImageSource-FusionObjects that encapsulate the intention to render an image.
+The package contains ImageSource-FusionObjects that encapsulate the intention to render an image.
 ImageSource-Objects return Eel-Helpers that allow to enforcing the rendered dimensions later in the rendering process.